j2store/userguide/conf_options.md

 ![Configurable Options 1](product_conf_options_1.png)

 Now, save the image and your option will be saved.
 Now, you will get a link '**Set option values**' near the option name.
 Click this link to get a pop-up window, where you can set values specific for the newly created options.
+Here is how it happens, as shown below: